Share the Warmth

 How will people get my donation?

 Grant PUD keeps Share the Warmth donations in a designated fund.
-Customers are qualified for the program by an external agency, which determines how much assistance a customer needs.
-After the customer is qualified, the money is transferred from the Share The Warmth account to the customer’s account.
-The maximum granted to individual customers is $300 per year.
+Customers are qualified for the program by Grant PUD staff.
+The maximum granted to individual customers is $300 per a 12-month period.

 Why donate to Share the Warmth?

-Let’s face it, making ends meet under normal circumstances can be a challenge for many of us.
-When an emergency situation occurs, meeting daily needs can be impossible.
+Let’s face it, making ends meet under normal income circumstances can be a challenge.
+And for some of our neighbors that are on a limited income it is even more difficult.
 That’s why there’s Share the Warmth.

 How can I contribute to Share the Warmth?